jorgetown/mmap-ipc/README.md

 + add positive integers to a queue implementation
 + read answers from a queue implementation

+Their functionality is unit tested separately from that of their dependencies.

 ### Prime
 As per 'spec', Prime has the following responsibilities:
 + read positive integers from a queue implementation